 The Internal Rate of Return indicates the profitability of an investment and therefore is commonly used in business, when choosing between investmentments.

-This calculation uses a schedule of payments (including an initial investment, along with the net income payments), to calculate the compounded return, assuming the Net Present Value of the investment is zero.
+This calculation uses a schedule of payments (including an initial investment and a series of net income payments), to calculate the compounded return, assuming the Net Present Value of the investment is zero.

 The value of the XIRR is calculated as the value of rate that satisfies the following equation: